dannsam/xenko-docs/manual/get-started/create-assets.md

 You can drag compatible resource files directly into Game Studio to create assets from them.
 Game Studio is compatible with common file formats.

+> [!NOTE]
+> * You can't use this method to create assets that don't use resource files (eg prefabs, materials, or scenes).

 | Asset type                    | Compatible resource file formats                                           |
 |-------------------------------|--------------------------------------------------------------|
 | Models, animations, skeletons | .dae, .3ds, obj, .blend, .x, .md2, .md3, .dxf, .fbx          |